 The Traveller Collective water campaign aims to raise $10,000 to provide a long term, sustainable clean water solution for a single community.
 Direct donations are always going to be a part of any project like this, but the ingenious idea from the Traveller Collective is to provide a constant revenue stream from a simple product too.

-The Traveller Collective Clip.
+The Traveller Collective Clip and Spacers.

 The Traveller Collective Clip is a simple keyring on the face of it, but it is also much more than that.
 It is a reminder of your own personal journey around the world.
 A simple product that symbolises all the places you have been, the things you have done and the people you have met along the way.